-ended use of available funds sted in order of priority) Assuming minimum offering (1) Assuming maximum offering (1) Α. Investments in mortgages and other qualified investments and operating expenses (See "2.
+Intended use of available funds (listed in order of priority) Assuming minimum offering (1) Assuming maximum offering (1) А. Investments in mortgages and other qualified investments and operating expenses (See "2.
 Business of the Issuer") (2) \$0.00 \$49,975,000 В. Total (Equal to G in the table under 1.1 above) \$0.00 \$49,975,000

 (1) There is no minimum or maximum offering.
 The amounts shown under "Assuming maximum offering" are for illustrative purposes only based on an assumed maximum offering of 50,000,000 Preferred Shares.
-As at the date of this Offering Memorandum, 146,206,100.76 Preferred Shares are issued and outstanding.
+As at the date of this Offering Memorandum, 165,779,391.25 Preferred Shares are issued and outstanding.

 (2) The available funds will be used to invest primarily in residential, commercial, construction and other mortgages in accordance with the Issuer's investment policies.
 See "2.
 Business of the Issuer".
 In the normal course, the Issuer would expect to pay the Issuer's operating expenses from its revenues and not directly from funds raised as part of this offering.
 However, there is no assurance that this will always be possible and it may from time to time be necessary to use a portion of the funds raised as part of this offering to cover the Issuer's operating expenses.
-The operating expenses of the Issuer include the management fee paid to the Manager as consideration for the services provided by the Manager under the Management Agreement.
-For the year ended November 30, 2020, the Issuer".
-The Manager is a joint venture between CWMI and BlueShore Financial.
+The operating expenses of the Issuer include the management fee paid to the Manager and (until November 30, 2021) the Former Manager as consideration for the services provided by the Manager and the Former Manager, respectively, under the applicable Management Agreement.
+For the year ended November 30, 2021, the Issuer paid a management fee of \$4,081,275.73 to the Former Manager.
+As of December 1, 2021, the Issuer pays management fees to the Manager.
+See "3.8 Management Fees and Other Expenses of the Issuer".
 The Issuer and the Manager share common directors and officers and the Manager is in part owned by certain of the directors and officers of the Issuer.
 See "8.2 Conflict of Interest" for further information.